Skip to content

 scorer = MultioutputScorer(estimator)

-Dataset Requirements: - ⚠️ Interactions: One row per user only - ❌ Users: Not allowed - ❌ Items: Not allowed - 📊 Outcome: Multiple columns with prefix OUTCOME_* (e.g., OUTCOME_item1, OUTCOME_click)
+Dataset Requirements: - ⚠️ Interactions: One row per user only - ❌ Users: Not allowed (pass user features as plain columns inside interactions) - ❌ Items: Not allowed - 📊 Targets: Multiple ITEM_<name> columns; binary in classifier mode, continuous in regressor mode

 interactions_df = pd.DataFrame({